 As you enter the main Shiva temple, you will see the Shiva lingam.
 Devotees may get an opportunity to perform dhara worship on the lingam.
 Then you go on to a huge hall with a stage at the centre.
 Religious programs take place here from time to time.
 There are many murals on the walls depicting the legends of Shiva.

+Namchi has a helipad at a distance of 5 km from the town at an altitude of 5,000 ft.
+From here one can get sweeping view of Mount Kanchendzonga along with other Himalayan peaks.
+Parts of Darjeeling, Kalimpong and the rolling plains of Bengal also come into view.
 Yatri Nivas is a hotel within the temple complex.
 It has 96 rooms.
-Some rooms face the Shiva statue while the others have a view of Mount Kanchenjunga.
-The restaurant serves vegetarian food.
+Some rooms face the Shiva statue while the others have views of Mount Kanchenjunga.
+The restaurant in Yatri Nivas serves vegetarian food.

 The gardens have beautiful flowers which thrive in the mountain air.

 The complex is open twelve hours daily.
+Entry fee is Rs 50 per person.
+Parking area near the reception centre is large and a fee of Rs.
+30 per car is levied.
 The morning hymns on loudspeakers start at 9 am.
 You can carry cameras and camcorders.
-But photography is prohibited inside any dham or temple.
+However photography is prohibited inside any dham or temple.